justinrgarrard/USEduData/README.md

 correspond on this matter, these values (which are ostensibly the same) do vary.
 Their documentation chalks this up to differences in membership (i.e. what is and is not a fourth grade student).

+* Enrollment data from NCES has seen a number of changes across survey years.
+One of the more notable is that data on student gender does not appear to have been collected until 2009.
+The information in states_all_extended.csv reflects this.

 * NAEP test score data is only available for certain years

 * The current version of this data is concerned with state-level patterns.
 It is the author's hope that future